 Document all procedures clearly and train relevant staff on proper implementation.

 The Federal Trade Commission continues to actively enforce COPPA against violators, with enforcement actions becoming more frequent and penalties increasing in severity.
-Understanding the enforcement landscape helps operators appreciate the importance of proactive compliance.
+Understanding the enforcement landscape helps operators gauge what non-compliance costs.

 Recent enforcement cases demonstrate the FTC’s commitment to protecting children’s online privacy.
 The Google and YouTube settlement remains the largest COPPA penalty to date; however, other significant cases demonstrate the breadth of enforcement activity.

-Google and YouTube ($170 million, 2019): The companies collected personal information from children through cookies and mobile device identifiers without obtaining parental consent, then used this information for targeted advertising.
+Google and YouTube ($170 million, 2019): The companies collected personal information from children via cookies and mobile device identifiers without parental consent and then used it for targeted advertising.

 ByteDance/TikTok ($5.7 million, 2019): Musical.ly collected personal information from users the company knew were under 13, including full names, email addresses, and other contact information.

-Epic Games (multiple actions): The video game Fortnite faced scrutiny for various practices, including voice chat features that potentially exposed children to inappropriate contact.
+Epic Games (multiple actions): The video game Fortnite faced scrutiny over various practices, including voice chat features that could expose children to inappropriate contact.

 These cases demonstrate that both data collection methods and disclosure practices can lead to COPPA violations.
 The commission approval process for settlements often includes ongoing monitoring requirements for operators.